ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Key stone is not with mercenaries.

 Wooden carved necklace that Meredith has.
 It has a photo of Helen her daughter.

+Kitan, worship raven god mumblings of new power Moonglow keep out in the east monsters rising